 “This award recognizes those who face hard decisions and whose mettle is tested,” said Rita Kirk, Maguire Center director.
 “Chief Brown personifies the struggle of leaders trying to do the right thing during periods of intense pressure.
 Our community is stronger because of his leadership, particularly in the wake of recent events.
 His actions during those days not only reflected the character of our community to other cities around the world who watched, but also left us united, stronger, and more hopeful that we will overcome any obstacle to make this a better city for all our citizens.”

-Brown will be the 20th recipient of the J. Erik Jonsson Ethics Award.
+Brown is the 20th recipient of the J. Erik Jonsson Ethics Award.
 Past honorees include Terry J. Flowers, Lyda Hill, Gail Griffin Thomas, Nancy Ann & Ray Hunt, Walter J. Humann, Ruth S. Altshuler, Bob Buford, Ronald G. Steinhart, Michael M. Boone, Zan W. Holmes Jr., Roger Staubach, Caren Prothro, Tom Luce, Ron Anderson, Jack Lowe Jr., William T. Solomon, Stanley H. Marcus, Charles C. Sprague and Curtis W. Meadows Jr.